pataruco/presentations/slides/html-css/html-css.md

 Web browsers apply CSS rules to a document to affect how they are displayed.
 A CSS rule is formed from:

-- A set of properties, which have values set to update how the HTML content is displayed.
+- **Properties** which have values set to update how the HTML content is displayed.
-- A selector, which selects the element(s) you want to apply the updated property values to.
+- **Selectors** which selects the element(s) you want to apply the updated property values to.

-A set of CSS rules contained within a stylesheet determines how a webpage should look.
-You will learn a lot more about what CSS syntax looks like in the next article of the module.

 ---